fieldtrip/website/workshop/paris2019.md

 - Run 'ft_defaults' in MATLAB.
 - Confirm that FT has been successfully added to your path, for example by typing 'which ft_preprocessing' in Matlab; the correct path should be displayed.

+### Get the example data that is used throughout this set of tutorials